amberrsum/amberrsum/README.md

 ## About me:

-- 🔭 I’m currently studying in PTCC
+- 🔭 I’m currently studying at HK
 - 🌱 I’m currently learning ICT, UXUI, Python
 - 👯 I’m looking to collaborate on UXUI and Python
 - 🤔 I’m looking for help with ICT, UXUI, Python,